daos-stack/daos/docs/user/filesystem.md

 ### Core binding and threads

-DFuse will launch one thread per available core by default, although this can be changed by the `--thread-count` option.
+DFuse will launch one thread per available core by default, limited to 16 if not constrained by a taskset.
+This can be changed by the `--thread-count` option.
 To change the cores that DFuse runs on use kernel level tasksets which will bind DFuse to a subset of cores.
 This can be done via the `tasket` or `numactl` programs or similar.
 If doing this then DFuse